 The Paleo, the Paleolithic, the hunter-gatherer, the caveman, the Stone Age, the primal diet, and others.
 If you have heard any of those names before, are familiar with the concept, and were persuaded because of the evolutionary arguments, then we share something in common.
 However, this post will review the available evidence whether the Paleolithic diet is healthy or not.

 Before I start, a lot has been written on this topic when it comes to how to eat like a caveman and why we should do so.
 This post, however, focuses on the evidence and serves as an evidence-based approach and a review of all studies done with the Paleolithic diet.
-It also gives you a main idea what a Paleolithic diet is and why you should perhaps think about incorporating it in your diet.
+It also gives you the main idea what a Paleolithic diet is and why you should perhaps think about incorporating it into your diet.

 I mentioned the evolutionary argument.
 Yet, If I were given a McDonald’s menu every time somebody dogmatically claimed this is the last evolutionary eating pattern for our species, I would be one fat stinking carcass now, probably in a grave somewhere due to a heart attack.